Trazodone and Alcohol

 Expand list

-Trazodone users often turn to alcohol to increase the sedative and calming effects of Trazodone, not realizing how lethal the combination is.
-Since Trazodone and alcohol are both central nervous system depressants, their effects are synergistic and can lead to severe sedative symptoms and damage.
-Both drugs work together to create a joint effect that is much more powerful than the effects of either substance alone.
+Trazodone users often turn to alcohol to increase the sedative and calming effects of trazodone, not realizing how lethal the combination is.
+Since trazodone and alcohol are both central nervous system depressants, their effects are synergistic and can lead to severe sedative symptoms and damage.
+Avenues Recovery explores the harmful and potentially deadly consequences of this combination.

 What is Trazodone?

-Trazodone is a drug that belongs to a class of drugs called serotonin receptor antagonists and reuptake inhibitors (SARIs).
+Trazodone belongs to a class of drugs called serotonin receptor antagonists and reuptake inhibitors (SARIs).
 These drugs increase the amount of active serotonin in the central nervous system.
 Since serotonin is a neurotransmitter that creates feelings of happiness and satisfaction, symptoms of depression and anxiety are relieved as a result of taking the drug.

 Can You Take Trazodone with Alcohol?